MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-azure-sql.md

 1. During initialization, configure a unique environment name.

     > [!TIP]
     > The environment name will also be used as the target resource group name.
-For this quickstart, consider using `msdocs-dab-*`.
+For this quickstart, consider using `msdocs-swa-dab`.

 1. Deploy the Azure Static Web Apps solution using `azd up`.
 The Bicep templates deploy an **Azure SQL database** along with the supporting storage, identity, and host services.
 A sample web application is deployed to the web host.